Community

 • Immigration Legal Support Centers

-• The Mayor’s Office of Immigrant Affairs has Legal Support Centers in immigrant neighborhoods that offers New Yorkers free, safe immigration legal help.
+• The Mayor’s Office of Immigrant Affairs has multiple Legal Support Centers across the City that offers New Yorkers free, safe immigration legal help.
 These centers are housed in community sites, public health facilities, public schools, and libraries.
-Services are provided in your language.
-Immigration status does not matter.
+Services are provided in your language and immigration status does not matter.
+However, this program is intended to serve individuals who are NYC residents & are income eligible (200% of the Federal Poverty Level).

 Immigrant Caregivers and Standby Guardianship